m-luck/deep-lr-open/README.md

 ### TODO Timeline:

 1) Verify Lipnet, port to PyTorch
-2) Get GPT-2 on PyTorch
+[DONE] 2) Get GPT-2 on PyTorch
 3) Cat GPT-2 and Lipnet

+LipNet in PyTorch for dev reference: https://towardsdatascience.com/understanding-bidirectional-rnn-in-pytorch-5bd25a5dd66